centos-livepatching/kpatch-package-builder/README.md

 Manifest files describe a set of packages, with each package containing one or more patches built for particular kernel versions.

-Here is a minimalistic example, which describes a single package, `livepatch-test`.
+Here is a minimalistic example (`packages.yml`), which describes a single package, `livepatch-test`.
 This package contains a single kernel patch, which is built for a single kernel version (`3.10.0-229.el7`):